Shipping with this method takes 3-5 days

 Side Effects and Safety

-- Genital yeast infections (more common in females and uncircumcised males)
+- Genital yeast infections in men and women

 Compare With Alternatives